mtov/engsoftmoderna/en/chapter1.md

 ```
 **Real World:** Stack Overflow conducts an annual survey with
 users of the platform.
 In 2018, this survey was answered by more
-than 100,000 developers, from the most varied countries.
+than 100,000 developers from the most varied countries.
 Among
 the questions, a group referred to ethical issues
 ([link](https://insights.stackoverflow.com/survey/2018#ethics)).
 One of them asked if developers have an obligation to consider the
 ethical implications of the code they produce.
 Almost 80% of the
 respondents answered yes.
 Another question was the following:
 who is ultimately responsible for code that contributes to
 unethical behavior?
-In this case, 57.5% answered that it is
+In this case, 57.5% answered the company's
-the company's top management, while 23% said are the developer
+top management, while 23% said that are the developer themselves.
-themselves.
-When asked if they would agree to write code with
+When asked if they would agree to write code with ethical concerns,
-ethical concerns, 58% answered that no, and 37% said that it
+58% answered that no, and 37% said that it would depend on the
-would depend on the required code.
+code requirements.
 ```{=latex}
 \end{exmbox}
 ```